 Our phones take amazing photos.
 Still, if you want to learn photography and express your creative side, you need a camera.
 DSLRs offer superior handling, output accurate colors, and come with a smaller price tag than today's mirrorless models.
-If you're ready to make the jump, take a look at our favorite beginner DSLRs this year.
+The best beginner camera is easy to learn while also giving you enough features to grow with your hobby.
+If you're ready to make the jump, take a look at the best DSLRs for beginners.

-This is Nikon's newest entry-level camera.
+Nikon's newest entry-level camera made our best digital cameras list.
 The D3500 sports a 24.2-megapixel (MP) sensor, 11 autofocus points, and HD 1080p video output of up to 60FPS.
 Under the hood, you'll get Bluetooth, Wi-Fi, a flippable backside LCD, a viewfinder, and a comfortable to hold rubberized grip.
-With the D3500, Nikon is throwing in their 18-55mm kit lens for free.
-It is perfect for landscapes and portraits.
-Nikon bills the D3500 as an easy-to-use DSLR, and it is.
-If you currently have a point and shoot camera or take pics with your phone, you'll have no trouble learning the ins and outs of this camera.
+With the D3500, Nikon is throwing in their 18-55mm kit lens for free, as well as a few extras.
+If you currently have a point-and-shoot camera or take pics with your phone, you'll have no trouble learning the ins and outs of this camera.

 Canon is beloved the world over for their easy to learn systems, inexpensive lenses, and ergonomically friendly designs.
 The EOS Rebel T7 has an impressive 24.1MP crop sensor, built-in Wi-Fi and NFC, and 9 autofocus points.
 The optical viewfinder is crisp, and there's a 3-inch live viewfinder on the back.
-Canon gives away the popular 18-55mm kit lens with this bundle.
-It's a superb lens that captures realistic landscapes and people in photos.
+You'll get a few extras with this bundle, including an 18-55mm lens, a 75-300mm lens, and a black shoulder bag to carry it all.
 If you're already invested in Canon or love the famous Canon colors, the EOS Rebel T7 is a solid camera with a small learning curve.

 It costs a little more than some of our other choices, but the Nikon D7500 is a camera you can grow into and use for years to come.
-Complete with two lenses, including an 18-55mm and a far-reaching 70-300mm, this model is a cut above the rest.
-The image quality is outstanding!
+This model is a cut above the rest.
+The image quality is on par with many full-frame cameras!
 With 51 autofocus points, you'll have no trouble zooming in on a bird in a tree or your kid playing on a soccer field.
 The D7500 has a 20.9MP sensor, weather sealing, 4k UHD video up to 30fps, and has both a built-in viewfinder and a bright LCD on the back.
-If you want a camera you will be happy to use years from now, this is the one for you.
+If you want a camera, you will be happy to use it years from now; this is the best beginner camera for you.